LinZiyuu/DVAHunter/README.md

 <br>The Architecture of DVAHunter.
 </p>

-## Code: Coming Soon!
+## Full Code: Coming Soon!
-We will release our code in the near future.
+We will release our full code in the near future.

+## This is a demo Code
+This is a demo code, using only a few domains as a test.

 ## Installation